Nissan says it will continue to pursue legal action against Ghosn

-TOKYO (Reuters) - Nissan Motor (7201.T) said on Tuesday that ousted former Chairman Carlos Ghosn’s flight from Japan would not affect its policy of holding him responsible for “serious misconduct.”
+TOKYO, Jan 7 (Reuters) - Nissan Motor said on Tuesday that ousted former Chairman Carlos Ghosn’s flight from Japan would not affect its policy of holding him responsible for “serious misconduct.”

 “The company will continue to take appropriate legal action to hold Ghosn accountable for the harm that his misconduct has caused to Nissan,” Nissan said in a statement.